 SECTION 1.1.
 Authority of the board rests only with the board as a whole and not with any individual board member unless expressly provided for in the board’s by-laws and/or through board resolution.
 As such, each member shall act accordingly.

 SECTION 1.2.
-The board vests authority for management of the school in the [School Leader/other title/management organization] and in good faith, shall not undermine the authority of the [School Leader/other title/management organization] or intrude into responsibilities that appropriately belong in the scope of management, including, but not limited to such functions as hiring, transferring, or dismissing employees.
+The board vests authority for management of the school in the Executive Director (the Director) (the School Leader) and in good faith, shall not undermine the authority of the Executive Director or intrude into responsibilities that appropriately belong in the scope of management, including, but not limited to such functions as hiring, transferring, or dismissing employees.

 SECTION 1.3.
-The board shall make reasonable efforts to keep the [School Leader/other title/management organization] informed of concerns or specific recommendations that any member of the board may bring forth to the board as a whole or a committee of the board.
+The board shall make reasonable efforts to keep the Executive Director informed of concerns or specific recommendations that any member of the board may bring forth to the board as a whole or a committee of the board.

 SECTION.
 1.4.
 The board shall honor the established protocols and policies related to student, parent, or staff grievances.